 8. Check the Reviews

-Whether you are picking a hotel to stay, a place to visit or even eat, always check the reviews.
+Whether you are picking the best hotel to stay, a place to visit or even eat, always check the reviews.
 Listen to what other travelers have to share.
 This could save you from a bad experience.

 9. Healthcare Must Be Your Priority